 The Workspace Dashboard

 Each workspace opens up to the dashboard panel.
-This will lay out all the recent activity regarding new tasks, new lists, completed tasks, assigned tasks, task comments, and other similar actions.
+This will lay out all the recent activities regarding new tasks, new lists, completed tasks, assigned tasks, task comments, and other similar actions.
 You can get a full view of the whole project in a helpful timeline fashion, much like a familiar news feed.

 Each workspace also has its calendar for laying out tasks with due dates.
 This may help to visualize time frames on a project and how far along you are towards completion.